-RIS requirements for sunsetting instruments
+Impact Analysis requirements for sunsetting instruments

-For each sunsetting regulatory instrument that an agency is seeking to remake, the agency is required to consult with the Office of Best Practice Regulation (OBPR) to determine whether the instrument has a regulatory impact.
-To determine this, the OBPR considers the scope of the impacts on business, community groups and individuals as part of a threshold test.
+For each sunsetting instrument that an agency is seeking to remake, the agency is required to consult with the Office of Impact Analysis (OIA) to determine whether the instrument has more than minor impacts on individuals, businesses or community organisations.
+To determine this, the OIA considers the scope of the impacts on individuals, business, and community groups as part of a threshold test.
 The impact of remaking a sunsetting instrument is assessed relative to the status quo of there being no instrument in place (i.e. the instrument sunsetting).

-Threshold test: does the instrument have a regulatory impact?
+Threshold test: does the instrument have a more than minor impact?

-This guidance note primarily applies to sunsetting instruments that are to be remade and in their operation have a more than minor regulatory impact.
-Please note that there are no RIS requirements for legislative instruments that are being permitted to sunset, regardless of the associated regulatory impacts.
+This guidance note primarily applies to sunsetting instruments that are to be remade and in their operation have a more than minor impact.
+Please note that there are no Impact Analysis requirements for legislative instruments that are being permitted to sunset, regardless of the associated impacts.

-An instrument is considered to have minor or no regulatory impact if in its operation:
+An instrument is considered to have minor or no regulatory impact if, in its operation:

-- there would be no or only a minor impact on businesses, community organisations or individuals compared with the status quo of the instrument not being in place; or - it is purely concerned with the operation of the machinery of government.
+- there would be no or only a minor impact on people, businesses, or community organisations compared with the status quo of the instrument not being in place; or - it is purely concerned with the operation of the machinery of government.

-Table 1 summarises different sunsetting instrument scenarios, and actions required for each under the Government's Regulatory Impact Analysis framework.
-For instruments with regulatory impacts, an agency may need to complete a RIS or prepare a self-assessment letter to the OBPR, and/or complete a regulatory costing.
+Table 1 summarises different sunsetting instrument scenarios, and actions required for each under the Government's Policy Impact Analysis framework.
+For instruments with more than minor impacts, an agency may need to complete Impact Analysis or prepare a self-assessment letter to the OIA.